ufrgs-hyman/meican/docs/guide/installation-centos.md

 The Monitoring module requires an Esmond instance.
 It is recommended that this instance is located in a **secondary** machine for performance issues.
 The installation and configuration of the Esmond is not in the scope of this guide.
 See the [official repository](https://github.com/esnet/esmond) for more information.

+Later, in the configuration step, you must provide the Esmond API URL if you want use the Monitoring module.

 ####1.9.
 Firewall configuration

 In the RNP environment, the server is protected by an outer firewall and its rules are controlled at a higher level.
 The firewall of the operating system level is not required for this environment, but it can be to another.
 To disable the firewall perform the following: